The following questions have been asked in the GATE CS exam.

 (d) + has higher precedence than *

-Precedence in a grammar is enforced by making sure that a production rule with higher precedence operator will never produce an expression with operator with lower precedence.
+Precedence in grammar is enforced by making sure that a production rule with a higher precedence operator will never produce an expression with an operator with lower precedence.

 In the given grammar ‘-’ has higher precedence than ‘*’